accordproject/markdown-editor/README.md

 ![overview image](overview.png)

-In order to run an isolated local development example, run `npm run dev` and then navigate to: http://localhost:3001/examples
+In order to run an isolated local development example, run `npm run dev` and then navigate to http://localhost:3001/examples

 ## Available Scripts